MintyTrebor/BtnCmd/SBCC/readme.md

 ```
 sudo apt install python3
 ```
-Download & Copy the .py file into the btncmd plugin folder on the sbc
+Download & Copy the .py file into the btncmd plugin folder on the sbc (eg /opt/dsf/plugins/BtnCmd/dwc)
-Download & Copy the .json file to the sd card folder on the sbc
+Download & Copy the .json file to the sd card folder on the sbc (eg /opt/dsf/sd/sys)

 Download the svs (optional below) or create the service manually (use the SBCCSvs.service file as reference)
 ```